Small changes now can make a big difference to your retirement

 Make sure your KiwiSaver contributions are going into the right type of fund for your circumstances.
 Choosing the right fund can make a big difference to your savings over time.

 You can see the effect different funds have on your savings in the table below.
-These calculations are for a 25-year-old with a starting salary of $45,000 making the minimum 3% contributions with annual salary increases of 3.5%.
+These calculations are for a 25-year-old with a starting salary of $45,000 making the minimum 3% contributions (matched by their employer) with annual salary increases of 3.5% and the maximum annual government contribution.

 We've produced this table using the retirement calculator on the Sorted website.
 The table assumes you will continue contributing to the same fund over the course of your career.
 In practice, you may decide to switch funds at various points in your career, depending on your changing circumstances.
 The most important thing is to get financial advice tailored to your particular needs.

-You can get an insight into what may be a suitable MAS KiwiSaver Fund here.
+You can get an insight here into what may be a suitable MAS KiwiSaver Fund.

-And if you decide you want to switch Funds, you can do so here.
+And if you decide you want to switch Funds, you can switch here.

 There is currently no switching fee.